HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 # Writing
-- Generally, 2 to 4 paragraphs is the sweet spot for an 8+ band, in terms of length (of course you must also be mindful of the minimum of 150 words for task 1 (the ideal is 180~220 words) and 250~300 words for task 2).
+- Generally, 2 to 4 paragraphs is the sweet spot for an 8+ band, in terms of length (of course you must also be mindful of the minimum of 150 words for task 1 (the ideal is 170~220 words) and 250~300 words for task 2).
 - It is very important to *separate your content ideas into clear paragraphs* so that the examiner can see them immediately.
 - The tasks last 20 minutes for task 1 and 40 minutes for task 2.
 Coordinate your execution accordingly.
 - In any case, your "padding" to the details should feel realistic, tangible and ==***relevant***==, rather than some made up statistics or being too dramatic or too many unnecessary specific details.
+- Confusion ***must not*** be raised from your writing.
 ## Task 1
 - This test requires you to think very carefully about ***the recipient*** (the person reading the letter) ***the content*** (the ideas and details you create) and ***the style*** of the writing.
 	- If the IELTS examiner thinks you are confused about the recipient and the style, and if your content does not answer the task properly, you will get a low score – even if your English is quite good.